 3. Choice of venue provisions in registry agreements

-When entering into contracts with registries, ICANN could offer a list of possible venues for the arbitration to take place rather than impose Los Angeles, California as the place (and hence, both the “seat” and physical location) of the arbitration.
+When entering into contracts with registries, ICANN could offer a list of possible venues for the arbitration to take place rather than generally imposing Los Angeles, California as the place (and hence, both the “seat” and physical location) of the arbitration.
 The rest of the arbitration clause (namely, the rules of arbitration being ICC rules) would remain unchanged.

 The registry which enters into a registry agreement with ICANN could then choose which venue it prefers at the moment of the conclusion of the contract.